Zara-18-z/RHGAN-Portfolio/README.md

 This repo consists of the following folders structure:
 - RH GAN: Main GAN software folder
-    - Data_NPY_Files: Input Datasets as NPY files for all themes supported by the software
+    - Data_NPY_Files: Input Datasets as NPY files for all themes supported by the software.
+This folder should be downloaded from the DropBox or the Mega link.
         - dark.npy
         - demons.npy
         - hell.npy